-Homeowners looking to undertake home renovations can often use a home equity line of credit or HELOC to finance their projects, however, before starting your renovation we recommend shopping around for your areas best companies.
+Homeowners looking to undertake home renovations can often use a home equity line of credit or HELOC to finance their projects.
+Everything from the renovation tools to even a woodshop at home can be set up with this money to cut down the expense of hiring professionals for all the trivial works.
+However, before starting your renovation we recommend shopping around for your areas best companies.
 Here are six quick tips on how to shop for and manage a HELOC:

 Shop around.
 Comparison shop to get the best rate.
 There is no one set guide to home improvement projects for increasing your resale value that will always work for everyone, what you require to best suit your needs might not be the same as your neighbor.
 Know your house, your families wants and your financial abilities to pay back before you fall in love with a proposal you can’t live with.